EIC-EA/EIC-community-D8/lib/themes/eic_community/README.md

 These Drupal templates should include the actual Twig template that is relative to the `./patterns` directory to ensure the data will be included correctly for the external ECL twig components.

 #### 3.2 | About Storybook example data
-Storybook example data can be found within the `./data` directory and can be included while defining a Storybook story.
+Storybook example data can be found within the `./data` directory and can be included while defining a Storybook entry.
 The data structure matches with the structure of the used ECL twig components.
 Documentation about the component options can be found within [ECL Twig Styleguide](https://ecl-twig-php.netlify.app/ec).